Obtaining an OAuth Access Token

 }Property Description token_type The type of token.
 In this case, it will always be Bearer

 .expires_in The number of seconds before this token expires, as determined by the value of Expires during Create an Access Token.
+The access token may be used any number of times before it expires.
 An expired token will receive a 401/403 response. access_token The access token value.
 Copy and save it for later use. scope A space-separated list of scopes (permissions) granted to this token. -

 If the request fails, you'll receive an error response: